CodecoolGlobal/the-employee-madness-v2-react-GavallerVid/README.md

 This is a learning project.
-The application handles employee data using MERN stack.
-The goal was to implement components, and handle data on a document based database.
+The application handles and siplays employee data using MERN stack.
+The goal was to implement components, conditional rendering, and handle CRUD operations on data in a document based database.

 Built With
 JavaScript,